-Wondering why you should move to Portugal?
+Wondering why you should live in Portugal?
 Thinking of moving there but need a little more convincing?
 Or perhaps you are choosing your place in the sun and need some inspiration?
 Send My Bag is here to help with its top ten reasons to move to Portugal.

 - The quality of life: Portugal is said to be one of the best countries for quality of life in the world, with climate, health care and safety all ranked highly.

 - The cost of living: Most expats consider the cost of living to be lower in Portugal than in their home countries.
 This is most evident in terms of grocery shopping, eating in restaurants and rent prices.